devopsgroup-io/catapult/README.md

   * [https://secure.php.net/manual/en/intro.opcache.php](https://secure.php.net/manual/en/intro.opcache.php)
 * Page caching is enabled for the website's software type if available.
   * [https://github.com/devopsgroup-io/catapult/blob/master/provisioners/redhat/modules/software_operations_meta.sh](https://github.com/devopsgroup-io/catapult/blob/master/provisioners/redhat/modules/software_operations_meta.sh)
-* HTTP Cache-Control headers are set to expire browser cached files after a default of 7 days; longer for specific file types.
+* HTTP Cache-Control headers are set to expire browser-cached files after a default of 7 days; longer for specific file types.
   * [https://github.com/devopsgroup-io/catapult/blob/master/provisioners/redhat/modules/apache_vhosts.sh](https://github.com/devopsgroup-io/catapult/blob/master/provisioners/redhat/modules/apache_vhosts.sh)
-* HTTP ETag headers are set for all files, the ETag is a unique value based on the files modified time and size in bytes.
+* HTTP ETag headers are set for all files, the ETag is a unique value based on the file modified time and size in bytes.
 If the ETag value is unchanged then a cached version is served if available.
 This saves network bandwidth.
   * [https://github.com/devopsgroup-io/catapult/blob/master/provisioners/redhat/modules/apache_vhosts.sh](https://github.com/devopsgroup-io/catapult/blob/master/provisioners/redhat/modules/apache_vhosts.sh)

 ## Geographic Optimizations ##

-Shortening the physical distance between the server and visitor can trim priceless milliseconds from page loading time.
+Shortening the physical distance between the server and the visitor can trim priceless milliseconds from page loading time.
 (One might use this as an argument as to why browser caching and your overall caching strategy is so important.)

-* If your website's name servers are set to Cloudflare, you will take advantage of files being cached accross their global network, bringing it closer to visitors from every region.
+* If your website's name servers are set to Cloudflare, you will take advantage of files being cached across their global network, bringing it closer to visitors from every region.
   * [https://support.cloudflare.com/hc/en-us/articles/200172516-Which-file-extensions-does-Cloudflare-cache-for-static-content-](https://support.cloudflare.com/hc/en-us/articles/200172516-Which-file-extensions-does-Cloudflare-cache-for-static-content-)

 ## Recommended Optimizations ##